Joy has lived the old-fashioned way since 2010, when she and her husband bought a 1928 farm house, without improvements. What a journey!

 What Is Your Water Source?

-You must consider what kind of water source or cistern you have available, before deciding what it will take to install your hand pump.
+When deciding what it will take to install your hand pump, you must consider what kind of water source or cistern you have available.
 This may greatly affect the functioning of your water pump, as well as direct what diameter pipe is best.
 A water barrel under your countertop will do as a cistern.

 At any rate, for an average small hand-operated water pump, your cistern should not be more than 21' lower than your pump, and 15' would be better.
 28' is the maximum "draw" rating on most commercial hand pumps, and this may only work if you have a complete vacuum in your system.
 (This would be hard to achieve, normally.)
 I have only about 6' of drop before my plumbing runs horizontally to my cistern in the basement.
 There is about 30' of pipe altogether, running to my kitchen sink.